 Stock Options.
 The Committee may grant nonqualified options, Incentive Stock Options ("ISOs") and other forms of tax-favored stock options under the Code.
 The Committee shall establish the option price, which may not be less than 100% of the fair market value of the stock on the date of grant.
 Options may not be repriced.

 The term of the option and the period during which it may be exercised are also established by the Committee, provided that the term may not exceed 10 years.
 The option price may be satisfied in cash or, if permitted by the Committee, by delivering to the Company previously-acquired Lilly Stock having a fair market value equal to the option price.
 No grantee may receive options for more than 1,500,000 shares under the 1998 Plan in any period of any three consecutive calendar years.

 Performance Awards.
 The Committee may grant performance awards under which payment would be made in shares of Lilly Stock, cash, or both if the financial performance of the Company or a subsidiary, division, or other unit of the Company ("Business Unit") selected by the Committee meets certain financial goals during an award period.
 A maximum of 18,000,000 shares may be issued under the 1998 Plan in the form of performance awards.
-The financial goals are established by the Committee at the beginning of the award period and are limited to earnings per share; net income; divisional income; EVA; Market Value Added ("MVA") or any of the foregoing before the effect of acquisitions, divestitures, accounting changes, and restructuring and special charges.
+The financial goals are established by the Committee at the beginning of the award period and are limited to earnings per share, net income, divisional income; EVA; Market Value Added ("MVA") or any of the foregoing before the effect of acquisitions, divestitures, accounting changes, and restructuring and special charges.
 The financial goals may also include total shareholder return or Lilly Stock price goals.
-For a description of the concept of EVA, please refer to the discussion under the caption "Item 4.
-Proposal to Approve Amended EVA Bonus Plan" in this Proxy Statement.
-MVA is the difference between a company's fair market value, as reflected primarily in its stock price, and the economic book value of capital employed.
-The Committee also establishes the award period (four or more consecutive fiscal quarters), the maximum payment value of an award and the minimum financial performance required before a payment is made.
+For a description of the concept of EVA, please refer to the discussion below under the caption "Item 4 -Proposal to Approve Amended EVA Bonus Plan" in this Proxy Statement.
+MVA is a concept related to EVA which measures the degree to which employment of capital results in growth in the market value of the Company.
+The Committee also establishes the award period (four or more consecutive fiscal quarters), the maximum payment value of an award, and the minimum financial performance required before a payment is made.
 Awards may be denominated either in shares of Lilly Stock ("Stock Performance Awards") or in dollar amounts ("Dollar Performance Awards").
 The maximum number of shares that may be received by an individual in payment of Stock Performance Awards in any calendar year is 100,000.
 As to Dollar Performance Awards, the maximum payment to an individual in any calendar year is \$4,000,000.
-The Committee can elect to pay cash in lieu of part or all of the shares of Lilly Stock payable under an award, and such cash payment shall be deemed a payment of shares (based on the market value of Lilly Stock on the payment date) for purposes of determining compliance with the maximum payment limitation for Stock Performance Awards.
+The Committee can elect to pay cash in lieu of part or all of shares of Lilly Stock payable under an award, and such cash payment shall be deemed a payment of shares (based on the market value of Lilly Stock on the payment date) for purposes of determining compliance with the maximum payment limitation for Stock Performance Awards.
 In order to receive payment, a grantee must remain employed by the Company to the end of the award period, except that the Committee may make complete or partial exceptions to that rule.
 The Committee may impose additional conditions on a grantee's entitlement to receive payment under a performance award.